Impact of non-stationarity on hybrid ensemble filters: A study with a doubly stochastic advection-diffusion-decay model: Introduction

-The model we propose in this study belongs to the class of so-called ``toy models'' intended, on the one hand, to serve as quick testbeds, and on the other hand, to facilitate thorough exploration of fundamental features of data assimilation and related techniques.
-A number of evolutionary toy models of increasing complexity has been proposed.
-Most of them are nonlinear.
-The simplest such models have just a few variables, like the logistic map \citep[e.g.][]{Mitchell}, the Henon map \citep[e.g.][]{Smith}, the Ikeda model \citep[e.g.][]{Hansen}, the double well model \citep[e.g.][]{Miller}, and the most popular three-variable Lorenz'63 model \citep[][]{lorenz63}.
-Models defined on a 1D spatial domain include, among others, the viscous Burgers equation \citep[e.g.][]{Apte}, the Korteweg--de Vries equation \citep[][]{Bennett}, and the most popular Lorenz'96 and Lorenz'2005 models \citep[][]{Lorenz1998,Lorenz2005}.

-In nonlinear models, the model operator, generally, varies in time, giving rise to non-stationarity (flow-dependence) of filtering probability distributions.
+Most toy models used in data assimilation studies are nonlinear.
+The simplest models have just a few variables, like the Ikeda model \citep[][]{Hansen}, the double well model \citep[][]{Miller}, and the most popular three-variable Lorenz'63 model \citep[][]{lorenz63}.
+Models defined on a 1D spatial domain include, among others, the viscous Burgers equation \citep[][]{Apte}, the Korteweg--de Vries equation \citep[][]{Bennett}, and the most popular Lorenz'96 and Lorenz'2005 models \citep[][]{Lorenz1998,Lorenz2005}.
+In nonlinear models, the tangent-linear model operator, generally, varies in time, giving rise to non-stationarity (flow-dependence) of filtering probability distributions.
+However, with nonlinear models, non-stationarity is inevitably intertwined with nonlinearity of the evolution of filtering errors and their ensuing non-Gaussianity.
+To disentangle effects due to nonlinearity from effects of non-stationarity, we propose a model that gives rise to non-stationary filtering distributions while being linear and Gaussian.